-In this highly original work Ernesto Laclau continues the philosophical and political exploration initiated in Hegemony and Socialist Strategy.
-Here he focuses on the construction of popular identities and how "the people" emerge as a collective actor.
-Skillfully combining theoretical analysis with a myriad of empirical references from numerous historical and geographical contexts he offers a critical reading of the existing literature on populism, demonstrating its dependency on the theorists of "mass psychology" such as Taine and Freud.
-He demonstrates the relation of populism to democracy and to the logic of representation, and differentiates his approach from the work of Zizek, Hardt and Negri, and Ranciere.
-This book is essential reading for all those interested in the question of political identities in present-day societies.
+In this highly original and influential work, Ernesto Laclau focuses on the construction of popular identities and how “the people” emerge as a collective actor.
+Skilfully combining theoretical analysis with a myriad of empirical references from numerous historical and geographical contexts, he offers a critical reading of the existing literature on populism, demonstrating its dependency on the theorists of “mass psychology,” such as Taine and Freud.
+On Populist Reason is essential reading for all those interested in the question of political identities in the present day.

 “What needs to be politically articulated at the present time is the possibility of a leftist populism.
 This is what makes Laclau’s long-awaited book so important.
 Arguably, populism has always been the governing concept in Laclau’s work and in On Populist Reason, he lays out his position with great power and analytical clarity.”

 “On Populist Reason helped to explain the rise of the new leftist sentiment sweeping Latin America from Venezuela to Ecuador to Argentina—he was a key influence on Kirchner, who valued Laclau’s support in reaching out beyond his Peronista base to the grassroots activists who had been occupying hundreds of factories.
 Laclau’s sympathy for the Latin American new left was most unwelcome to those who were alarmed by the mobilisation of the poor and excluded.”